Niyonkuru-olivier/imotrack-front-end/README.md

-# 🚛 Fleet Management System
+hhhhhhhhhhhhhhhhhhhhhbbbbbbbb# 🚛 Fleet Management System

 A modern, full-stack **Fleet Management System** built with **Next.js** for managing vehicles, users, and operations efficiently.
 This project includes route protection middleware, scalable structure, and is ready for full authentication and backend integration.